nikolatom/CAMPP2_former_repository/README.md

 ### Example run
-Default settings can be executed in R using
+Default settings can be executed in R using:

 `library(CAMPP2)`